editatam/codingTasks/README.md

 - total_fer: the number of children that would be born to each woman if the current age-fertility rates remains the same
 - gdpp: the GDP per capita.
 Calculated as the Total GDP divided by the total population.

-# Import libraries
+# Required libraries
-import numpy as np
+- numpy
-import pandas as pd
+- pandas

-import warnings
-warnings.filterwarnings(action='ignore', category=FutureWarning)
-import os

-import matplotlib.pyplot as plt import seaborn as sns
+- matplotlib
+- seaborn

-from sklearn import metrics
+- sklearn
-from sklearn.cluster import KMeans from sklearn.metrics import silhouette_score
-from sklearn.preprocessing import MinMaxScaler